dblock/3licenses/README.md

 This is partial HTML output from a large project that combines thirdparty libraries from various SVN trees.

 ![demo2.png](https://raw.github.com/dblock/3licenses/master/images/demo2.png)

+## License

+This project is licensed under the Eclipse Public License (EPL).
+See [LICENSE](https://raw.github.com/dblock/3licenses/master/LICENSE) for details.

 ## History